grep Command in Linux with Examples

 Example 12: Excluding Directories in Recursive Search

-Excluding certain directories during a recursive search:
+Excluding specific directories during a recursive search:

 grep --exclude-dir={dir1,dir2} -r 'hello' .